Documentation / Sustainable web plugin

 Here we have one JavaScript bundle that produces 39% of the total emission for that page.
 I wonder what kind of cool functionality they have on the page? :)

 We also slice and dice the data per content type.
-This is interesting because it can help you take environment friendly decisions.
-For example for this website, having a specific font stands for over 50% of the estimated carbon emission for that page.
+This is interesting because it can help you make environmentally friendly decisions.
+For example, for this website, having a specific font accounts for over 50% of the estimated carbon emission for that page.

 Carbon per content type

-By default the hosting data (knowing if a host is green) is collected from a local SQLite database included in sitespeed.io.
-You can use the Green Foundations API directly for the latest and fresh data using --sustainable.useGreenWebHostingAPI.
+By default the hosting data (knowing whether a host is green) is collected from a local SQLite database included in sitespeed.io.
+You can use the Green Foundation's API directly for the latest, fresh data using --sustainable.useGreenWebHostingAPI.
 That will generate a GET request to the API though.

 You can also disable the hosting match (all hosts will be treated as grey hosting) with --sustainable.disableHosting.

 This in turn draws numbers from the paper Projecting the chiaroscuro of the electricity use of communication and computing from 2018 to 2030.
-This is the most recent peer reviewed number we could find providing in format offering a breakdown of energy use broken down by data centre, data transfer and device usage.
-When we find a more recent up-to-date model, offering a similar breakdown we will update the plugin to use it.
+This is the most recent peer-reviewed source we could find offering a breakdown of energy use by data centre, data transfer and device usage.
+When we find a more recent, up-to-date model offering a similar breakdown, we will update the plugin to use it.

-The first is that devices use power differently viewing a website or application compared when continuously downloading video for viewing.
-This is acknowledged in The Shift Project’s own report.
+The first is that devices use power differently when viewing a website or application compared with continuously downloading video.
+This is acknowledged in The Shift Project's own report.

-The second is that the sitespeed.io plugin is intended to help people realise that performance budgets can also be carbon budgets, and they can make measurable steps to improve the climate impact of digital services, through changes in how they are made.
+The second is that the sitespeed.io plugin is intended to help people realise that performance budgets can also be carbon budgets, and that they can take measurable steps to improve the climate impact of digital services through changes in how they are made.

-Third, the majority of the carbon emissions from a device come from the actual production of a smartphone or laptop, not the use.
-While thoughtful design choices can make it possible to run applications and websites on older hardware, it’s much more difficult to measure how these changes in design affect the climate impact without collecting further information about the end user’s devices.
-This is possible with analytics tools like Matomo, but this goes beyond the scope of this plugin.
+Third, the majority of the carbon emissions from a device come from the actual production of a smartphone or laptop, not its use.
+While thoughtful design choices can make it possible to run applications and websites on older hardware, it's much more difficult to measure how these design changes affect the climate impact without collecting further information about the end user's devices.
+This is possible with analytics tools like Matomo, but it goes beyond the scope of this plugin.

-Once we have the estimated energy usage needed to serve a site, we then need to work out the emissions from this energy one for conventional, ‘grey’ power, and one for renewable green power.
+Once we have the estimated energy usage needed to serve a site, we need to work out the emissions from that energy: one figure for conventional, 'grey' power, and one for renewable green power.

-Larger data centres have historically been cited close to sources of cheap power, available around the clock, which would usually come from fossil fuels previously.
-This often results in an energy mix tends to be dirtier than average, so we use the Shift Project’s figure of 519 grams of CO2 per kilowatt hour.
+Larger data centres have historically been sited close to sources of cheap power available around the clock, which would usually have come from fossil fuels.
+This often results in an energy mix that tends to be dirtier than average, so we use The Shift Project's figure of 519 grams of CO2 per kilowatt hour.

-For the rest of the internet, we use the International Energy Agency’s figure from of 475g of CO2 per kilowatt hour for for 2018, as an average across the globe.
+For the rest of the internet, we use the International Energy Agency's figure of 475g of CO2 per kilowatt hour for 2018, as an average across the globe.

-Where we know power is generated using renewables we use the figure from the UK’s regulator Ofgem, for renewables including solar, wind and hydroelectricity, of 33.4 grammes of CO2 per kilowatt hour.
-To tell how a site is powered, we look up the domain with the Green Web Foundation’s - either via the their API, or when available, using their publicly available url2green dataset.
+Where we know power is generated using renewables, we use the figure from the UK's regulator Ofgem, for renewables including solar, wind and hydroelectricity, of 33.4 grams of CO2 per kilowatt hour.
+To tell how a site is powered, we look up the domain with the Green Web Foundation, either via their API or, when available, using their publicly available url2green dataset.